Tezcapoc (MH500r)

 Added Analysis:

-This name recalls the divine force or deity name Tezcatlipoca, which has similar elements, but it is not clear if the specific reference is intentional.
-It does seem to point to the mirror as a portal to a spiritual world.
+This name recalls the divine force or deity name Tezcatlipoca, seemingly pointing to the mirror as a portal to a spiritual world.
 There was also a phenomenon of a mirror that was used for divining, as supported in the dictionary term, nahualtezcatl.

 Added Analysis, Credit: